UnexomWid/eryn/README.md

 And also some content:

 This is some content for the component!
-It can use the component context: Hello
+It can use the parent context: Hey there

 And self-closing components too!